tonitomaatti/MatrixCalc/Documentation/Weekly Report 3.md

 The most advanced java file structure used for now is 2-dimensional array int[][].
 Will replace this with my own?

 According to jacoco, unit tests are almost 100% for everything but matrixScanner -class (and main).
 Didn't have time to figure out unit tests for scanner and the class is going to be replaced with more advanced input option anyway.
+Also I added jacoco html report to readme because why not?

 Program still fails on some obvious cases (like non-square matrices).
 Will have to implement checks for these.